ericbulloch/kwmd/write_ups/try_hack_me/bounty_hacker.md

 Hydra (https://github.com/vanhauser-thc/thc-hydra) finished at 2025-06-18 19:00:18
 ```

-It turns out that we can brute force the ssh service and hydra has given me the password.
+It turns out that I can brute force the ssh service and hydra has given me the password.

 ## Getting a Foothold